See Also Example

 Part Description

-dsn A string expression that is a name used in the OpenDatabase function and refers to a block of descriptive information about the data source.
+dsn A string expression1330R89 that is a name used in the OpenDatabase function and refers to a block of descriptive information about the data source.
 For example, if the data source is an ODBC remote database, it would be the name of the server.

 driver A string expression that is the name of the ODBC driver.
 This is not the name of the ODBC driver DLL file.
 For example, "SQL Server" or "Oracle" are driver names, but "SQLSRVR.DLL" is the name of a DLL file.
 You must have ODBC and the appropriate driver already installed.

-silent A numeric expression that is True if you do not want to display the ODBC driver dialogs that prompt for driver-specific information, or False if you do want to display the ODBC driver dialogs.
+silent A numeric expression71RISN that is True if you do not want to display the ODBC driver dialogs that prompt for driver-specific information, or False if you do want to display the ODBC driver dialogs.
 If silent is True, then attributes must contain all the necessary driver-specific information or the dialog will appear anyway.

 attributes String expression that is a list of keywords to be added to the ODBC.INI file.
 The keywords are in a carriage-return-delimited string.